-Be careful!
-Many personal injury lawyers would have you believe that every injury victim will receive compensation for their injuries and losses.
-If that were true, there probably wouldn’t be a need for personal injury attorneys in Atlanta, Georgia, or anywhere else.
+If you’ve been injured in a car accident, a truck crash, or any other type of accident that was the fault of another, you may be seeking damages from the responsible party.
+Many personal injury lawyers would have you believe that the compensation for your injuries is nearly automatic, but if that were true, there probably wouldn’t be a need for personal injury attorneys in Atlanta, Georgia, or anywhere else.

-Here we will look at a couple of the most common defenses in personal injury cases taken by the defense to try to defeat your personal injury claim.
-These are important defenses to know about as you pursue you compensation for your losses.
+Here we will look at a couple of the most common defenses in personal injury cases: